jcdavis131/agent-lasso/README.md

-# Agent Lasso – Configure, Play, Benchmark.
+# Silver Lasso – Configure, Play, Benchmark.

 *Transform complex data into actionable insights*

-Agent Lasso is a lightweight AI platform that lets you assemble specialised "agents", run them through real-time chats, and benchmark their performance – all from a single web interface powered by FastAPI + Tailwind.
+Silver Lasso is a lightweight AI platform that lets you assemble specialised "agents", run them through real-time chats, and benchmark their performance – all from a single web interface powered by FastAPI + Tailwind.

 ---
-## 🎯 Why Agent Lasso?
+## 🎯 Why Silver Lasso?
 * ✅ **Zero-Friction Deployment** – no cloud accounts or databases required.
 Runs locally, deploys to Vercel in one click.
 * ✅ **Adaptive Intelligence** – plug-and-play tools, configurable LLM back-ends and auto-optimising agent templates.
 * ✅ **Privacy by Design** – everything is processed on your machine unless you opt-in to external APIs.